rchillyard/LaScala/README.md

 The rules parser, begun by Phasmid, has been further developed by Dataflowage (www.dataflowage.com).
 Please contact us if you are interested in developing the rules -- or any Spark-, or Big Data-related work.
 There is no "engine" aspect to this rules parser: neither forward nor backward chaining.

+The name, while obviously embedding the name of its implementation language, is also in honor of the world's greatest opera house, [La Scala di Milano](https://en.wikipedia.org/wiki/La_Scala).
+La Scala was the venue for the premieres of many of the greatest operas (in no particular order):

+* Madama Butterfly
+* La gazza ladra
+* Nabucco
+* Falstaff
+* Norma
+* Turandot